Conanbranch/ai4code-transformer-baseline/README.md

 Note: If VLC does better, consider testing re-init with it as well as the different MDL

-Aside from the above, all experiments below used a default sample of 40, a linear activation, and an MDL of 64
+Aside from the above, all below experiments are a sample of 40, a linear activation, and an MDL of 64

 | Batch Size* |  Val. |
 | --- | --- |